 Despite what you may have read from best practice pundits, lead generation is not easy.
-In fact, if we examine some statistics, it’s easy to see why 61 percent of enterprises and 46 percent of SMBs are using outsourced lead generation services.
+In fact, if we examine some statistics, we’ll see that generating leads is the biggest challenge for 63 percent of companies.

 Consider the undertaking required to build and cultivate multiple lead sources: each channel requires its own strategy and continued optimization.
 While it’s more or less the ultimate goal for the demand generation department, it can be a painstaking, slow, and expensive process.

-Consequently, building a holistic lead generation engine leaves many companies with a shortfall of opportunities — at least in the short term.
-As evidence, BrightTALK found that supplying more leads was the top concern for 55 percent of B2B professionals — topped only by increasing the quality of leads.
+Consequently, building a holistic lead generation engine leaves many companies with fewer opportunities—at least in the short term.
+As evidence, BrightTALK found that supplying more leads was the top concern for 55 percent of B2B professionals—topped only by increasing the quality of leads.

 When a majority of enterprises and nearly half of small businesses are turning to a particular service, it’s natural to ask: how does that actually work?